Free Consultation

 Event data recorders are the “black box” devices that record a vehicle’s speed, braking, and movements prior to a crash.
 When most people refer to a “black box” device, they are usually speaking of event data recorders (EDRs).

 EDRs usually record when there is an indication that a crash may have taken place, although some EDR systems may record at all times.
+Following the Code of Federal Regulations (49 CFR § 563.7), an EDR is required to record the following data:

 This information is key to finding out the logistics behind an accident, so much so that in 2012, the National Highway Traffic Safety Administration (NHTSA) mandated that all vehicles sold in the United States must be equipped with an EDR.

-The data collected by a “black box” is crucial to find out which driver may have caused a crash.
+The data collected by a “black box” is crucial to finding out which driver may have caused a crash.
 As you can imagine, trucking companies will take all measures to avoid “black box” data from being released during a lawsuit.

 In 2020, Texas had the most fatal commercial trucking accidents in the country, accounting for 643 deaths.
 With such a glaring number of deaths, trucking companies are adamant about keeping “black box” data from being submitted as evidence.
 With fewer facts presented at trial, a truck driver has a better chance of not being held accountable.